Sariwa's Circle of Life

 It's also a concern that Aileen maintains is key to Sariwa's role in honoring and preserving Filipino-American agricultural heritage.

 "Being Filipino-American, we have this incredible legacy of farmworker struggles, and so if there is some way that we could bend our work to really build community and build health and build sustainability, even if it takes smaller steps to get there, I think we could get there, because it's kind of the new iteration of labor and workers that are now in the fields -- I feel that responsibility.
-I think what I love and am reminded by visiting family in the province is that their approach to food is ‘local,’ is ‘sustainable,’ but words aren't always necessary.
-It's just, ‘Of course you have to get something local, because that's what your natural environment is, and that's what’s around you.’"
+I think what I love and am reminded by visiting family in the province, you know, that's ‘local,’ that's ‘sustainable,’ but words aren't always necessary.
+It's just always, ‘Of course you have to get something local, because that's what your natural environment is, and that's what’s around you.’"

 The importance of respectfully weaving her project into the fabric of the existing local, natural environment is a critical part of the mission at Sariwa, something Aileen proudly stresses is expressed at every layer of the project.

 “There are so many food stories, agricultural histories, right here in California that we can lift up in our cuisine, Sariwa means ‘fresh,’ and it is now a member of La Cocina, which is the incubator kitchen in San Francisco.
-La Cocina has been in the Mission for almost 15 years now, and essentially it's been an incubator that came about because it was the community really needed -- it was a community need to have both affordable kitchen space for entrepreneurial food businesses, and also to provide support, resources, and just having a supportive network, so most of the businesses that use it are primarily immigrants, primarily women of color, and/or are coming from communities of color.
+La Cocina has been in the Mission for almost 15 years now, and essentially it's been an incubator that came about because it was the community really needed -- like it was a community need to kind of have both affordable kitchen space for entrepreneurial food businesses, but also to provide support, resources, whether its linguistic support, walking through the ropes of business, kind of just having a supportive network, and so most of the businesses that use it are primarily immigrants, primarily women of color, and/or are coming from communities of color.
 And I just think that really deliberate focus has been really empowering to be a part of, and right now, when I step into the kitchen, I am just blown away, the kitchen is literally bursting with life.”

 Of course, this philosophy also extends to the delicious food from Sariwa, where regional Filipino specialties are thoughtfully prepared using the California harvest -- flavors Aileen and her team will be bringing to the UNDSCVRD Night Market.

 “I love simple, fresh stuff.
 Making ensalada talong, I use these magical, miniature heritage eggplants.
-It's not just an eggplant is an eggplant: you have 30, 40 varieties of eggplant, and how do you harness those flavors?
+It's not just an eggplant is an eggplant, you have 30, 40 varieties of things, and how do you harness those flavors.
 And I love making different regional adobos.
-Some things that I really appreciate tracing are adobong dilaw, which is one recipe I hope to introduce into the menu.
+Some things that I really appreciate tracing are adobong dilaw which is one recipe I hope to introduce into the menu.
 Adobo dilaw has a soft spot for me because some of the Katipuneros had a special relationship to adobo dilaw -- it was one of their favorite dishes.
 So I was like, OK, let's dive into that.
 Turmeric is not just this new things that you see in cafés, it's an ingredient that's been used in especially South Asian cuisine forever, but it's also present in Filipino and southeast Asian foods.
 And ube is everywhere, but I'd love to have more fresh ube -- it's kind of a rare commodity.
 It's often frozen, and so I am like, ‘OK, what can we also make with root crops that we have available to us here?’
 I love using different types of purple sweet potatoes.
-So those are things that strike me: how I can tinker with things, how I can play with the ingredients, and how I can take something simple and make it irresistible to people.”
+So those are things that strike me: how can you tinker with things, how can you play with the ingredients, and how can you take something simple and make it irresistible to people.”